Skip to main content

 };

-And here is our route.json file:
+And the corresponding route.json file:

 {